-Lots of people who go to live a life outside of South Africa often find they lose touch with their friends and family from back home.
+Many people who go to live outside of South Africa often find they lose touch with their friends and family from back home.
 It’s a real shame, but it’s just part of going away and starting a life.
 However, the best thing about coming back home to South Africa as you get to catch up with all these people!

 7. Amazing beaches

 Positioned with the Atlantic Ocean to the west and the Indian Ocean to the south and southeast, South Africa is ideally suited for beautiful sandy and sunny beaches.
 In fact, there are 1600 miles of coastline between Namibia and the Atlantic Ocean.